 For parents, who didn’t experience these techniques while they were at school, there’s a learning curve to understand how children are being taught maths.
 Like most parents – numerate or otherwise – the first reaction to this was annoyance.
 Why have they changed it?
 Now my child gets cross when I try to explain using my methods.
 Is this why some people reckon the country’s maths is going to the dogs?
 What becomes clear is that at school you may have been one of the lucky ones.
 Being strong with numbers, you had no problem learning the black-box techniques of long multiplication and long division, and usually got the right answer.
 But for a huge proportion of children, these techniques were a meaningless chore.
-Ask most adults today to carry out a long multiplication or division sum and they will look blankly at you.

 The importance of strong number skills has never gone away.
 We are inundated by numbers all the time, whether it’s somebody flogging us a mobile phone package or a politician trying to convince us about a particular policy.
 As a society we have to make sense of these numbers if we are to successfully manage our lives.

 Do we all need to be able to work out 27 x 43 precisely with a pen and paper?
 Probably not.
 But we do need to know that 27 x 43 is roughly 30 x 40, and that this is roughly 1,200.
 It’s partly the need to have a good feel for numbers that is behind the modern methods.
 The emphasis has moved away from blindly following rules (remember borrowing one from the next column and paying back?) towards techniques a child understood.